tamalCodes/step-into-next/README.md

 - Learned Image optimization with `next/Image`.
 - Links, headers and `_document.js` .
 - Used `fs` to display and parse dummy data from json folders.
+- Learned about SSG, SSR while loading the pages.
+- Added dummy data ( might not work on deployment )

 ## Deploy on Vercel